Policy & Strategy

 The bottom line

 The codes exist.
 The work is already happening in your clinic.
 The only open question is whether your coding catches up before your next billing cycle.
-Get your CFO, billing lead, BH director, compliance officer, and EHR team on one short call this week and walk the list.
-When you're ready to put this in the larger picture, the value-based-care hub and the free VBC course show how this foundation connects to everything that comes next.
+Use the next billing-cycle planning meeting to get your CFO, billing lead, BH director, compliance officer, and EHR team through the list.

 Sources